khyron-realm/khyron-realm-game/README.md

           |-- MineGenerator.cs                      #Generates the mine [Instantiate tilemap]
           |-- MineTouched.cs                        #Detect if mine is touched and Invokes an event
           |-- RefreshMineValues.cs                  #Refresh the seeds and coeficients for mine generation
           |-- ShowMineDetails.cs                    #Shows more buttons and details about the mine [Enter button, refresh button]
-      |-- Object Pooling
-          |-- ObjectPooling.cs                      #Pools objects for different purposes
       |-- Panels
           |-- BidsDisplayUI.cs                      #Displays the bids in the AuctionScene
           |-- ChangeScreen.cs                       #Used to change screens in the same scene [HQ -- > Map --> HQ]